 As the rest of Europe and the world slowly become aware of its fantastic tourist potential, finding cheap flights to Albania gets easier every year.

-If you’d like to travel to Tirana by bus, Greece is the most convenient starting point.
-There are daily international bus services from cities like Thessaloniki and Athens, from which, by the way, it’s also possible to get to some other cities in Albania.
+Greece is the most convenient starting point if you travel to Tirana by bus.
+There are daily international bus services from cities like Thessaloniki and Athens, from which it’s also possible to get to other cities in Albania.